silvhua-Lighthouse/mini-project-IV/README.md

 Ratio data were not normally distributed; they were skewed to the right.

 # Process

+The work for this project was performed in the `instructions.ipynb` notebook.

 ## Data exploration
 Using histograms, box plots, and bar charts, I examined the differences between approved applications and non-approved applications in regards to the various features of interest.
 <br><br>